 Text Analysis for an Endpoint Event

-You can view all Endpoint events in their original text format in the Event Analysis view Event List panel.
+You can view all Endpoint events in their original text format in the Events view Event List panel.
 When you click an event in the Event list panel, the adjacent panel shows the Text Analysis.
 Pagination controls add flexibility when paging through the reconstructed text of an event.
 The Text Analysis displays the following:

 - Event Header, which provides summary information about the event.